-I am a postdoctoral researcher and lecturer at Géosciences Réunion, France.
-Most of my research focuses on the interactions between river network, active faults, detrital sedimentation, and climate that shape the relief in active settings.
-I am both a noble gas geochemist and a field geologist.
+I am a researcher and lecturer at IPGP-Géosciences Réunion, France.
+Most of my research focuses on the interactions between river network, tectonics, volcanic activity, detrital sedimentation, and climate that shape the relief in active settings.

-I use a multidisciplinary approach that combines field studies, numerical modelling, geomorphology, tectonics, geochronology and thermochronology, and sedimentology.
-I am currently working on topics such as the geodynamical and landscape evolution of the southeastern Tibetan plateau, the development of drainage network on volcanic terranes, and the influence of rainfall distribution on erosion rates.
+I use a multidisciplinary approach that combines numerical modelling, field studies, geomorphology, tectonics, geochronology and thermochronology, and sedimentology.
+I am currently working on topics such as the geodynamical and landscape evolution of the southeastern Tibetan plateau and the development of drainage network on volcanic terranes.
 Specifically, I focus on landscape dissection by rivers on hotspot volcanoes and the role of extreme precipitation events on fluvial incision.

 I am also interested in diffusion processes of noble gas (Ne, He) in minerals.
 Application of these systems range from planetary science to terrestrial settings, where low-temperature thermochronometry has been applied bedrock then to detrital minerals, thus opening new perspectives in reconstructing stages of mountain growth and erosion processes at the scale of a drainage basin.
 Noble gases hold enormous potential in further unravelling the links between tectonics, relief, and erosion.